dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 For properties of more complex types, however, converters are used for parsing the XAML.
 These are classes in .NET MAUI that derive from `TypeConverter`.
 For the example above, several .NET MAUI converters are automatically applied to convert string values to their correct type:

 - `LayoutOptionsConverter` for the `VerticalOptions` property.
 This converter converts the names of public static fields of the `LayoutOptions` structure to values of type `LayoutOptions`.
 - `ColorTypeConverter` for the `TextColor` property.
-This converter converts the names of public static fields of the `Colors` structure or hexadecimal RGB values, with or without an alpha channel.
+This converter converts the names of public static fields of the <xref:Microsoft.Maui.Graphics.Colors> class or hexadecimal RGB values, with or without an alpha channel.

 ## Page navigation